AdobeDocs/experience-manager-65.en/help/assets/video.md

 * Video captioning in all HTML5 video viewers.
 * Organize, browse, and search video with full metadata support for efficient management of video assets.
-* Deliver Adaptive Video Sets to the web as well as to desktops, and mobile devices, including the iPhone, iPad, Android, Blackberry, and Windows phone.
+* Deliver Adaptive Video Sets to the web and to desktops, and mobile devices, including the iPhone, iPad, Android, Blackberry, and Windows phone.

-Adaptive video streaming is supported on a variety of iOS platforms.
+Adaptive video streaming is supported on various iOS platforms.
 See [Dynamic Media Viewers Reference Guide](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/video/c-html5-video-reference.html#video).

 Dynamic Media supports mobile video playback for MP4 H.264 video.
 You can find Blackberry devices that support this video format at the following: [Supported video formats on Blackberry](https://support.blackberry.com/kb/articleDetail?ArticleNumber=000005482).

-You can find Windows devices that support this video format at the following: [Supported video formats on Windows Phone](https://msdn.microsoft.com/library/windows/apps/ff462087%28v=vs.105%29.aspx)
+You can find Windows devices that support this video format at the following: [Supported media codecs for Windows Phone 8](https://docs.microsoft.com/en-us/previous-versions/windows/apps/ff462087(v=vs.105))

 * Play back the video using Dynamic Media Video Viewer Presets, including the following: